 top of page

-Disputes often arise between neighbours due to common issues such as retaining walls, dividing fences, and trees.
-While regulations governing dividing fences and trees are outlined in the Neighbourhood Disputes (Dividing Fences and Trees) Act 2011 (Qld), the guidelines for retaining walls are less explicit as they stem primarily from common law rather than statutory provisions.
+Disputes often arise between neighbours over retaining walls, dividing fences, and trees.
+While dividing fences and tree disputes are governed by the Neighbourhood Disputes (Dividing Fences and Trees) Act 2011 (Qld), retaining wall responsibilities are less clear, as they primarily fall under common law rather than statutory provisions.

 Is a Retaining Wall Equivalent to a Dividing Fence?